milleratotago/PlotTbl/Doc.md

 In this example different colors will be used to plot the data for males versus females (i.e., Gender==1 versus Gender==2).

-Name-value pair: *ColorXVars — cell array of variable names*
+Name-value pair: *ColorXVars — cell array of variable names* (or equivalently)\
+Name-value pair: *ColorX — cell array of variable names*

 This name-value pair indicates that different colors should be used to distinguish different variables in the table, with those variables being